martinzane/dotfiles/docs/README.md

 <img src="./images/desktop.png" width="100%" />

 These are my dotfiles.

-You can copy any scripts you like, but I suggest picking individual pieces rather than using the whole setup.
+Scripts can be copied individually, though it's recommended to select specific pieces rather than using the entire setup.

-An installation script is planned for the future, but for now, you can follow the [manual installation guide](/docs/installation.md).
+An installation script is planned for the future.
+In the meantime, the [manual installation guide](/docs/installation.md) is available.

 ## Software Overview

-This is a quick overview of the main software used in this rice.
+This is a quick overview of the main software used in this setup.

 The complete list can be found [docs/software.md](/docs/software.md).